Skip to main content

 This panel brought together scholar-activists who have gone against the grain of the carceral archive to construct historical accounts that deepen geneaologies of anti-carceral organizing and propel today’s abolitionist feminist movements forward.
 Through grappling with these questions, we’ll begin to imagine the possibilities (or impossibilities) of an abolitionist feminist archive.

-Join Athena for a field trip to the Paint the Protest exhibit at Off Paradise gallery (120 Walker Street, Manhattan).
-A MetroCard to and from the gallery is included for all attendees!
+Students joined Athena for a field trip to the Paint the Protest exhibit at Off Paradise gallery (120 Walker Street, Manhattan).

 Paint the Protest is a group exhibition honoring artists who center cultural dissent in their practices.
 The exhibit features established artists, as well as those outside the canon, and their commentaries on topical political demonstrations in a variety of mediums.
 In the curator's words, "this exhibition threads a needle between representation and real-world dissent.
 It features the work of artists who... portray the very language of opposition, the semiotics of rebellion."